victornaya-dev/flask-api-project/README.md

 ![Grafana Image](docs/grafana.png)

-### Docker Image (Local Build)
+### Docker Image (Optional)

-If you want to build and run the Docker image locally:
+The Docker image for this project is available on Docker Hub: victordock218/myapp_flask_v003:tagname

-Build the image:
+However, you can also build and run the image locally if you prefer to customize it.

 ```bash
 docker build -t myapp_flask_v003:latest .